CrochetBench: Can Vision-Language Models Move from Describing to Doing in Crochet Domain?: Additional Dataset Statistics

 Instruction length correlates with the designated skill level.
-As shown in Table~\ref{tab:instr-by-skill}, beginner-level patterns average under 2,000 characters, while intermediate patterns extend to over 4,200.
+As shown in Table~\ref{tab:instruction-complexity}, beginner-level patterns average under 2,000 characters, while intermediate patterns extend to over 4,200.
 Experienced patterns are the longest, averaging 7,689 characters.
-Rare categories such as \texttt{easy to intermediate} skew extremely long due to outliers.